zulip/zulip/templates/zerver/help/private-messages.md

 !!! tip ""

-    You can also click on any user in the right sidebar, or click on a user's profile picture or name, and select **Send private message**.
+      You can also click on any user in the right sidebar to start composing a private message to them.
+Or open their **user card** by clicking on their profile picture or name, and select **Send private message**.

 {tab|mobile}